KaosDrip/Xensis/README.md

 [![GitHub stars](https://img.shields.io/github/stars/KaosDrip/Xensis.svg)](https://github.com/KaosDrip/Xensis/stargazers)
 [![Python version](https://img.shields.io/badge/python%2C%203.6%2C%203.7%2C%203.8%2C%203.9-blue.svg)](https://python.org)

-### Recommended to use on Python 3.8 stable on it.
+### Recommended to use on Python 3.7 stable on it.

-# New Update!
-Added Auto-Updater.
-Things to fix:
-- !hide (user)
-- !copy
+# I do know, that bot only works with IDs (CID, EID..)
+BenBot API does not exists anymore and i have no time to update so if i have enought free time i will update.

 # Xensis